MicrosoftDocs/microsoft-365-community/Community/team-site-or-communication-site.md

 **Create a communication site to showcase, share, or tell a story.**

-Here&#39;s a way to think about the difference between a team site and a communication site.
-A team site is where the sausage is made—it&#39;s behind the counter and typically private.
-A communication site is where the sausage is sold—where it&#39;s visible to all our &quot;customers&quot; and where they come to buy our sausage.
-Typically, our customers don&#39;t want to know how we make the sausage (or how many times we had to edit that document to get it &quot;ready to share&quot;).
+Here's a way to think about the difference between a team site and a communication site.
+A team site is where the sausage is made—it's behind the counter and typically private.
+A communication site is where the sausage is sold—where it's visible to all our &quot;customers&quot; and where they come to buy our sausage.
+Typically, our customers don't want to know how we make the sausage (or how many times we had to edit that document to get it &quot;ready to share&quot;).
 They just want to get the finished product.

 **Communication sites have two distinct user personas.**